What is Florence Italy known for?

 The Renaissance Era and the Medici family left a considerable legacy in Florence.
 This legacy is visible everywhere in Florence as the city bursts with artworks, Renaissance buildings, and museums.
 When an art enthusiast thinks of Florence, they immediately think of museums full of Renaissance paintings, sculptures, and architecture.

-About 80 museums in Florence hold countless art pieces, including some world-famous masterpieces.
+About 80 museums in Florence house countless works of art, including some of the world’s most famous masterpieces.
 The most famous and popular museums in Florence include:

-- Uffizi Gallery – the largest and most famous museum in Florence, it includes hundreds of beautiful artworks, including the Birth of Venus and la Primavera of Botticelli, the Venus of Urbino, painted by Titian, and so many others.
+• Uffizi Gallery – the largest and most famous museum in Florence, it includes hundreds of beautiful artworks, including the Birth of Venus and La Primavera of Botticelli, the Venus of Urbino, painted by Titian, and many others.

-- Palazzo Vecchio – an impressive building with several outstanding works of art and one of the best things to do in Florence.
-It also allows a visit to the Vasari Corridor, which was constructed to provide a safer and faster route to Palazzo Vecchio and the Uffizi.
+• Palazzo Vecchio – an impressive building with several outstanding works of art and one of the best things to do in Florence.
+It also includes a visit to the Vasari Corridor, which was built to provide a safer, faster route to Palazzo Vecchio and the Uffizi.

-Despite all the museums, we also need to mention that you can also find impressive artwork in the city.
-For example, a replica of Michelangelo David is in front of Palazzo Vecchio.
-Or you can enjoy the view of the fascinating Brunelleschi’s dome from several city points.
+Despite all the museums, you can also find impressive artwork in the city.
+For example, a replica of Michelangelo’s David is in front of Palazzo Vecchio.
+Or you can enjoy views of Brunelleschi’s dome from several city points.
 It is an overused expression, but in Florence’s case, it’s true: the whole historic center is a museum!

 Banking

-Besides the art and scientific revolution, northern Italy was home to another revolution with the creation of modern banking.
-As usual in this era, Florence was one of the leaders and where most of the most prominent players emerged.
+Besides the art and scientific revolutions, northern Italy was home to another revolution: the creation of modern banking.
+As usual in this era, Florence was one of the leaders, where most of the prominent players emerged.
 However, prosperous cities like Lucca, Siena, Venice, and Genoa were also pivotal.

-Modern banking can be traced back to the Renaissance period when many innovations appeared.
+Modern banking can be traced back to the Renaissance, when many innovations emerged.
 The first known deposit bank was Banco di San Giorgio, founded in Genova in 1407, and the oldest continuously operating bank is Banca Monte dei Paschi di Siena, created in Siena in 1472.

 They are not the most fashionable inventions, but they were pivotal in wealth creation, allowing everything else, like the impressive landmarks we love today.